venugopalkadamba/Image-Blur-Detection/README.md

 python validation.py
 ```
 After executing the above file, you can notice a pickle file "<b>Final_Model.pkl</b>" which got the highest validation accuracy.

+## RESULT
+After execution of all steps, a model with 88% accuracy on evaluation set was generated.
+Both thhe XGBoost and Voting Classifier models performed well with same accuracy.